jz393/jz393.github.io/writing/my-first-love-postmortem.md

 At any time, two agents $A$ and $B$ may **mutually consent** to form a *relationship*.
 Doing so changes what they optimize: instead of separately maximizing $J_A$​ and $J_B$, they adopt a **joint objective** for decision-making while paired.

-One clean way to write this is a weighted joint return:
+We may define a weighted joint return:

 $$J_{AB}(\pi_{AB}) = \mathbb{E}\Big[\sum_{t=0}^{\infty}\gamma^t\big(\alpha r_A(x_t,a_t) + (1-\alpha) r_B(x_t,a_t)\big)\Big],$$